cybellereaper/o101/README.md

 # O101

-WizTurtle is a Go rewrite of the deprecated **o101** tooling.
+O101 is a Go rewrite of the deprecated **o101** tooling.
 It focuses on providing a modern, well-tested patching workflow for managing Wizard101-style content deployments.
 The project combines a concurrent patcher, strict manifest validation, durable state tracking, and an experimental multiplayer realm